abhiseksikdar40/task-management-frontend/README.md

 ### 📊 Dashboard

-* Displays project/task metrics
-* Shows task status breakdown
-* Charts for team productivity

-### 📁 Projects

-* Create new projects
 * View all projects
+* Filter project status using a dropdown
-* Assign tasks under projects
+* Add new projects via button

 ### ✅ Tasks

-* Assign tasks to teams
+* Select a project to view tasks
-* Set priority and due dates
-* Track status (To Do, In Progress, Completed, Closed)
-* Edit or update tasks
+* Create tasks for specific projects
+* Click task status to update or change it

 ### 👥 Teams

+* View task list for a selected project
 * Create and manage teams
-* Assign teams to tasks
-* View team-wise tasks
+* Click on a team to see detailed information

 ### 👤 Users

+* Display all users
 * Add users to teams
-* Assign users under tasks via team linkage
+* Assign users to tasks via team linkage

-* User info management
+---

+### 📈 Reports

+Gain insights into task performance and team productivity:

+Number of tasks closed in:

+⏱️ Last 24 hours

+📅 Last day

+📆 Last week

+📅 Last month

+🔄 Total pending tasks

+✅ Total tasks closed by team

 ---